An 87-year Tradition of Slovenian Community Support

 Much has changed in the 87 years since the Slovenian Women’s Union of America (SWUA) was organized but one thing remains constant – the generosity of our Slovenian community and its passion for continuing Slovenian traditions.
 We need your help to maintain our Heritage Museum for generations of Slovenians to come.

 The now Slovenian Union of America (SUA) is actively recruiting male and youth members so families can participate, learn and grow together in their Slovenian heritage.
 We want to meet your Slovenian needs.
-In 2013 look forward to more Slovenian events, more help organizing and sustaining SUA branches and greater access to the Heritage Museum which houses many of your ancestral documents.
+Look forward to more Slovenian events, more help organizing and sustaining SUA branches and greater access to the Heritage Museum which houses many of your ancestral documents.

 Archived in the museum are two magazines – Zarja -The Dawn, the official monthly publication of SWUA – SUA since 1926 and the Ave Maria magazine which focused on Catholic American families, founded in 1865 by Holy Cross priest Edward Sorin, who had founded the University of Notre Dame twenty-three years earlier.
 There is also a Slovenian record collection spanning over a century.